Grant Wahl: A charming, kind and talented journalist - KTVZ

 On many occasions, our conversations would take place over Skype or Zoom, and I can vividly recall one occasion when his wife, Celine, accidentally walked into the room and almost stepped out in front of a global audience.
 He deftly waved her away without breaking his stride.

-In subsequent years, the epidemiologist Dr Celine Grounder would become one of the public faces of the scientific fightback against Covid 19, and he was rarely able to conceal his pride of her achievements.
+In subsequent years, the epidemiologist Dr. Celine Gounder would become one of the public faces of the scientific fightback against Covid 19, and he was rarely able to conceal his pride of her achievements.
 He was gushing about her to me just two weeks ago.

 As a writer for Sports Illustrated, Wahl quickly made his name, introducing the then High School athlete LeBron James to the world with one of his many cover stories and the headline, “The Chosen One.”
 Just hours after he’d passed, NBA great James led the tributes to Wahl, lamenting, “It’s a tragic loss.
 It’s unfortunate to lose someone as great as he was.”